 The Health and Safety @ Work Act 2015

-The new Health and Safety at Work Act 2015 (HSWA) is in force, and MinEx will help you understand what you need to do to meet your duties under the new Act.
+The Health and Safety at Work Act 2015 (HSWA) is in force, and MinEx will help you understand what you need to do to meet your duties under this Act.

 These regulations detail the requirements that must be followed including competency requirements in relation to safety-critical roles in mining operations, quarrying operations, and alluvial mining operations.